Paleo Bars

 • Only 3 ingredients.
 All you need is coconut flour, protein powder, and milk!

 • Made in 5 minutes.
-Only five minutes of prep work and you have a healthy protein-rich snack to enjoy throughout the entire week.
+With five minutes of prep work, you’ll have a healthy and protein-rich snack for the entire week.

 • Perfect texture.
-These protein bars are soft and chewy, just as we all like them to be.
+These protein bars are soft and chewy, as they should be.

 Ingredients needed